otto-torino/django-baton/README.md

 Baton is based on the following frontend technologies:

-- bootstrap 5
+- Bootstrap 5
 - FontAwesome 5 (solid and brands)

 Flexbox is used to accomplish responsiveness. jQuery is used for DOM manipulations.

-All JS, fonts and CSS are compiled, and produce a single JS file which is included in the base_site template.
+All JS, fonts and CSS are compiled, and produce a single JS file which is included in the `base_site` template.

 A custom menu is provided, the menu is rendered through JS, and data is fetched in JSON format through an AJAX request.